Neon Genesis Evangelion: Reception

 Evangelion has developed into a social phenomenon beyond its primary fan base, generating national discussion in Japan.
 The series has also been the subject of numerous media reports, debates, and research studies worldwide.
-The show has received review by critics, academics and sociologists alike, including by Susan J. Napier, William Rout, Mick Broderick, Mari Kotani, Shinji Miyadai, Hiroki Azuma, Yuriko Furuhata, and Marc Steinberg.
+The show has received reviews by critics, academics and sociologists alike, including by Susan J. Napier, William Rout, Mick Broderick, Mari Kotani, Shinji Miyadai, Hiroki Azuma, Yuriko Furuhata, and Marc Steinberg.
 The series has been described as both a critique and deconstruction of the mecha genre.
 Japanese critic Manabu Tsuribe considered that Evangelion was "extremely interior and is lacking in sociality, so that it seems to reflect pathology of the times."
 Anime News Networks Theron Martin described the character design as "distinctive, designed to be sexy rather than cutesy", and the mecha designs as "among the most distinctive ever produced for an anime series, with sleek, lithe appearances that look monstrous, fearsome, and nimble rather than boxy and knight-like".
 Mike Crandol stated, "It no longer seems contrite to say that Evangelion is surely one of the all-time great works of animation".
 In February 2004, Cinefantastique listed the anime as one of the "10 Essential Animations".